RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 This project uses stereo cameras with ROS2 to perform depth estimation.
 The following instructions will help you set up the environment using Docker.

-## In order to make the permission changes for /dev/video* persistent across reboots, you can create a udev rule.
+## To make the permission changes for /dev/video* persistent across reboots, you can create a udev rule.
 Here’s how you can do it:
 ### Create a new udev rule file:

 ```bash